ryuichi-sumida/LUFY/README.md

 We are also releasing a new dataset that is 4.5x larger than any existing text-based conversation dataset, structured as follows:
 /Dataset/{System Name}/{User Name}/{Session Number}/{Annotation Number}.xlsx

-- **System Name**: The specific chatbot system used.
+- **System Name**: The chatbot's name, either LUFY, MemoryBank or Naive RAG.
-- **User Name**: The pseudonym or identifier for the user.
+- **User Name**: The name of the user.
-- **Session Number**: A sequential number for each conversation session.
+- **Session Number**: Either 1, 2, 3 or 4.
-- **Annotation Number**: Specific annotations made during the session.
+- **Annotation Number**: Either 1, 2 or 3.

 ## Additional Information

-For more details on the project, including the methodology and results, please refer to our paper [here](link).
+For more details on the project, including the methodology and results, please refer to our paper [here](https://baseball.yahoo.co.jp/npb/).